Cumulative proton production in $pd$ collisions: Cross section of backward proton production

 Fig.~\ref{fig:pd_640mev_p} shows the spectrum of protons at the polar angle $\Theta=150\degree$ from the $pd \to ppn$ process at a proton beam energy of 640 MeV.
 It is interesting that this energy almost exactly corresponds to the $NN \to N\Delta$ reaction threshold on nucleon at rest assuming that the $\Delta$ is produced on the mass shell.
 The IA calculation completely fails to describe experimental data, except the region near the kinematic limit where the spectator amplitude of Fig.~\ref{fig:IA}b dominates.
 This can be understood in the following way.
 With increasing momentum of the backward proton 4 the invariant energy $\sqrt{s_{12}}=\sqrt{(p_1+p_2)^2}$ decreases and, therefore, the cross section $\sigma_{pn}$ increases (see Fig.~\ref{fig:sigtot&alpha}).
 As a result, the spectator amplitude becomes leading, pushing the cross section upward, in agreement with Ref.~\cite{Furui:1978tf}.
 Taking into account elastic intermediate states increases the cross-section by 2-3 times.
 The intermediate $\Delta$ resonance gives another $50\%$ increase in the cross section.
 Calculations with on-shell intermediate states result in a shallower minimum of the cross section as compared to the calculation with quasi-free kinematics and are in a better agreement with data.

 It is natural to expect that the contribution of the intermediate $\Delta$ resonance should increase with increasing proton beam energy.
 Fig.~\ref{fig:dp_3.33gevc_p} shows the differential cross section of proton production in the $d p \to p p n$ process at the deuteron momentum of 3.33 GeV/c which corresponds to the proton beam energy 0.97 GeV.
 The proton kinetic energy spectra are shown in three polar angle ranges of the backward hemisphere in the r.f. of the deuteron.
 The IA calculation agrees with data at small kinetic energy, $E_{\rm kin}$, but strongly underestimates the cross section at large $E_{\rm kin}$.
 Including elastic rescattering amplitudes increases the cross section by two-three times at large $E_{\rm kin}$ and, in the range of smallest polar angles, also at small $E_{\rm kin}$.
-The latter effect can be regarded as spurious, as the GEA method is inapplicable for too slow particles. \footnote{This limitation comes from the fact that we neglected Fermi motion in the deuteron in the evaluation of parameters $\Delta_l$, see Eqs.(\ref{Delta_l}),(\ref{Delta_l_Delta}).
+The latter effect can be regarded as spurious, as the GEA method is inapplicable for too slow particles. \footnote{This limitation arises from neglecting the Fermi motion in the deuteron when calculating the parameters $\Delta_l$, see Eqs.(\ref{Delta_l}),(\ref{Delta_l_Delta}).
 This is legitimate when momenta of all outgoing particles are much larger than typical momenta in the deuteron $\sim \sqrt{\langle p^2 \rangle} =0.13$ GeV/c for the DWF in the Paris model.}

 Further increase of the cross section is obtained when including the $\Delta$ resonance as an intermediate state.
 The effect of the $\Delta$ resonance is especially pronounced at the largest polar angles where it reaches a factor of three and substantially improves agreement with experiment.
 However, the experimental cross sections still remain somewhat underpredicted.